 725 S. Las Vegas Blvd., #140 Las Vegas | 702-844-2700

 The pizza debate between Chicago and New York City has raged for decades.
 Thin vs. deep and slice vs. square-cut, tavern-style seem to be the main points of contention.
-I knew that if I wrote a book extolling the virtues and pleasures (and superiority) of Chicago’s pizza landscape, I better be able to back it up by knowing as much, if not more than, the average New Yorker about their own pizza.
+I knew that if I wrote a book extolling the virtues and pleasures of Chicago’s pizza landscape, I better be able to back it up by knowing as much, if not more than, the average New Yorker about their own pizza.
 Yes, it was a defensive move.
 So I consulted a few friends in the business who’ve eaten more pizza than most locals: Mark Rosati, the Culinary Director of Shake Shack, Lawrence Weibman, a former Producer on “The Chew” and Senior Producer of @FirstWeFeast who also goes in front of the camera by @NYCFoodGuy on Instagram and finally, Michael Anstendig, a freelance food writer and lifelong New Yorker who has a keen eye for all things NYC.
 I asked them to give me their “must visit” pizza places.
 Not surprisingly, they sent me a combined list of 56 places.

 I decided I would check all of them off over the course of four visits.
 I tackled Brooklyn, Queens and Staten Island in the first two, then ticked off the remaining 20 or so in Manhattan, Harlem and Jersey City, NJ (trust me) on the final two visits.
 Not all of them were stellar, but I’d say at least 30 were remarkable, and a handful – Lucali, DiFara, Roberta’s and Sofia Pizza Shoppe were game-changers for me.
 Chicago has nothing like them.
 But in the end, I could see patterns emerge.
-For starters, New York City has only five styles of pizza compared to Chicago’s 10; only 30 killer pizzerias in a city this size?
-Sad.
+For starters, New York City has only five styles of pizza compared to Chicago’s 10; only 30+ killer pizzerias in a city this size?
+Hmm.

 I mapped everything out, plotted itineraries and planned to tackle them all in four trips.
 The final trip – in May of 2018 – resulted in 12 stops alone.
 Several times, these friends would be able to meet me, like the memorable Sunday afternoon when Mark showed up at DiFara to get a whole grandma pie that he was going to bring back to his wife, who was not feeling well.
 I had heard about those legendary lines at DiFara, and since they didn’t open until 1 p.m., and I had a flight back to Chicago at 4 p.m., I hired a Task Rabbit to get in line at 11 a.m., ensuring we’d be the first in line when they opened.
 It was a crazy endeavor, but incredibly eye-opening.
-The result of all of that eating was the discovery that New York City really just has five styles of pizza: the classic floppy slice, Sicilian, Grandma, Artisan and Neapolitan.
-There is just one Detroit-style (and Emmy Squared is amazing) and maybe one or two Roman al taglio (Mani in Pasta) but in a city this large, having one or two anomalies doesn’t count as having an established style that is accessible to many.
+The result of all of that eating was the discovery that New York City really just has five styles of pizza: the classic (frequently floppy) slice, Sicilian, Grandma, Artisan and Neapolitan.
+There are just two Detroit-styles (and Emmy Squared is amazing) and maybe one or two Roman al taglio (Mani in Pasta is meh) but in a city this large, having one or two anomalies doesn’t count as having an established style that is accessible to many.
 Unlike Chicago, with its 10 unique styles, it’s pretty hard to argue that New York City’s pizza landscape is superior.
 In the largest city in America, with its international caché and global melting pot, I was stunned to find the same five styles over and over.

 After a full day of tasting several pizzas (about six I believe) we took a long walk down Pearl Street, into the heart of Wall Street’s financial district.
 There, amid the cavernous canyons where investment bankers and brokers play Master of the Universe, Adrienne’s offers a tomato-and-mozzarella-fueled respite amid the bro bars and steakhouses.
 There is a literal bar facing the ovens, but you’ve got a choice to make: either the standard, 12-inch round pies you’re accustomed to seeing around the city, with their thin, bulbous corniciones, or the more special, rectangular grandma-style slices (called “Old Fashioned” on the menu here) with their crispy, squared edges.
 A red sauced version will cost you $26, a white (no sauce) $27.
 Each extra ingredient you want (including garlic, basil and the usual meat and veg suspects) will set you back between $2 to $6 each.